Wire-Network/wasm-spec-tests/README.md

     - Unclear how to hand alter this to have memory properly zeroed where expected.

 - start.7 -- Will fail if not deleted from generated tests.
     - Imports "print" from "spectest".
-Changing to any of the `eosio::print` functions results in "start function must be nullary" due to their requiring a parameter.
+Changing to any of the `sysio::print` functions results in "start function must be nullary" due to their requiring a parameter.

 - globals.2 -- Delete from generated tests or it segfaults due to missing wasm.
-    - `eosio-wasm2wast` error "mutable globals cannot be exported" when converting to wast.
+    - `sysio-wasm2wast` error "mutable globals cannot be exported" when converting to wast.
         - `wasm2wat` provided by WABT handles this correctly, implying an error in CDT.
 - globals.3 -- Delete from generated tests or it segfaults due to missing wasm.
-    - `eosio-wasm2wast` error "mutable globals cannot be exported" when converting to wast.
+    - `sysio-wasm2wast` error "mutable globals cannot be exported" when converting to wast.
         - `wasm2wat` provided by WABT handles this correctly, implying an error in CDT.
 - globals.14 -- Delete from generated tests or it segfaults due to missing wasm.
     - Imports "global_i32" from "spectest".